ibliskavka/bliskavka-com/source/_posts/Roku-Released.md

 I am very excited to announce that Screen Saver Gallery is finally live on Roku!

-[Roku](https://www.roku.com/products/roku-express) is a device can turn any TV into a streaming smart TV for as little as $25!
+[Roku](https://www.roku.com/products/roku-express) is a device that can turn any TV into a streaming smart TV for as little as $25!

 ## Get it Now